 — Two or more cleanings per year aren’t the norm in France. (my old dental insurance in New York paid for 3 cleanings a year even!)
 Basically you go to the dentist when you have a problem.
 Your “cleanings” (détartrages) are the main part of French dental care are over in 20 minutes max — more like 10 for me — and are way less thorough than they are in the USA.

 — French people, like Americans, find dental care expensive.
 If you don’t have a supplemental insurance that covers dental, anything more than a regular cleaning/exam will cost a bit (but nowhere near the cost of things in the US).
 A dental x-ray, exam and cleaning is about 50 euros total where I go, before insurance reimbursements.
 Even the root canal cost in France is about a third of what you’d pay in the USA.
 Oh happy day!

 — There is no little goodie bag at the end.
 I like free stuff.
 Or maybe it just felt better getting a goodie back in the USA when you drop several hundred bucks, or worse, in one fell swoop on your teeth.
-No free toothbrush, floss (the French don’t use it anyway) or toothpaste.
+No free toothbrush, floss (the French don’t use it regularly because it’s not drilled into their heads as kids like it is in the U.S.) or toothpaste.
 What a bummer!
 That bag was proof that I survived!

 Do you take care of your teeth?
 If you’re going to the dentist in France, you really don’t have anything to worry about!